DRealHammer/GANg/README.md

 The vgg model is from https://github.com/huyvnphan/PyTorch_CIFAR10

-The models should be located in a folder called `classifier` next the scripts for loading them.
+The models should be located in the folder called `classifier` next the scripts for loading them.